BoXHED2.0: Scalable boosting of dynamic survival analysis: Data preprocessing

 With the application of Step \ref{step:xmap}, the fitted value for a region $[x^{(k,\ell_k)},x^{(k,\ell_k')})$ in fact represents the fitted value for $(x^{(k,\ell_k)},x^{(k,\ell_k')}]$ in the \softc hazard estimator.
-Accordingly, the {\ttfamily predict} function in \softc maps any new covariate value that coincides with a candidate split point $x^{(k,\ell_k)}$ back to $x^{(k,\ell_k-1)}$, before running it through the fitted trees to obtain predictions.
+Accordingly, the {\ttfamily hazard } function in \softc maps any new covariate value that coincides with a candidate split point $x^{(k,\ell_k)}$ back to $x^{(k,\ell_k-1)}$, before running it through the fitted trees to obtain the estimated hazard value.

 For the processing of time, this was already partly accomplished by our indexing of the epoch $(\underline\tau_{ij}, \overline\tau_{ij}]$ with $\underline\tau_{ij}$ rather than $\overline\tau_{ij}$ in \eqref{eq:UVsum} and \eqref{eq:logliksum}.
 Therefore, if a leaf region $B_{m,\ell}$ is split on time into daughters $B_{m,\ell}\cap\{t<\underline\tau_{ij}\}$ and $B_{m,\ell}\cap\{t\ge\underline\tau_{ij}\}$, the epoch will be correctly assigned to the latter.
 Thus even if $\underline\tau_{ij}$ coincides with a candidate split point $t^{(\ell_0)}$, there is no need to re-map.
-However, given the GPU memory discussion above, we still need to perform the following: \begin{enumerate} \item $\underline\tau_{ij} \mapsto t^{(\ell_0-1)}$ for $\underline\tau_{ij} \in (t^{(\ell_0-1)}, t^{(\ell_0)})$. \end{enumerate} Steps \ref{step:xmap} and \ref{step:tmap} are illustrated in Figure \ref{fig:lattersteps}.
+However, given the GPU memory discussion above, we still need to perform the following: \begin{enumerate} \item $\underline\tau_{ij} \mapsto t^{(\ell_0-1)}$ for $\underline\tau_{ij} \in (t^{(\ell_0-1)}, t^{(\ell_0)})$. \end{enumerate} Steps \ref{step:xmap} and \ref{step:tmap} are illustrated in Figure~\ref{fig:lattersteps}.